mathworks/matlab-azure-devops-extension/overview.md

 ```

 ### Run Tests in Parallel
 Use the latest release of MATLAB on a Microsoft-hosted agent to run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) in parallel (requires Parallel Computing Toolbox&trade;).
-To install the latest release of MATLAB and Parallel Computing Toolbox on the agent, specify the **Install MATLAB** task in your pipeline with its `products` input specified as `Parallel_Computing_Toolbox`.
-To run the tests in parallel, specify the **Run MATLAB Tests** task with its `useParallel` input specified as `true`.
+To install the latest release of MATLAB and Parallel Computing Toolbox on the agent, specify the **Install MATLAB** task in your pipeline with its `products` argument specified as `Parallel_Computing_Toolbox`.
+To run the tests in parallel, specify the **Run MATLAB Tests** task with its `useParallel` argument specified as `true`.
 ```YAML
 pool:
   vmImage: ubuntu-latest